Wideband Relative Transfer Function (RTF) Estimation Exploiting Frequency Correlations: Experiments

 \subsubsection{Varying SNR}

 Lastly, in \Cref{fig:varcor_snr}, we examine the performance for various SNR levels.
 For low target and noise spectral correlation (\Cref{fig:varcor_snr_lowrmse,fig:varcor_snr_lowha}), the two algorithms perform comparably, with the wideband method being marginally less accurate for higher SNRs.
 By contrast, when the target correlation is high, as in \Cref{fig:varcor_snr_highrmse,fig:varcor_snr_highha}, the two approaches perform similarly for less noisy scenarios, but the wideband method has a considerably lower error for lower SNRs, with a reduction of up to \SI{11}{\decibel} RMSE and \SI{0.12}{\radian} Hermitian angle at \SI{-10}{\decibel} SNR.
+This experiment concludes the evaluations on synthetic data.